AEATech/transaction-manager-core/CONTRACT.md

     - Calling `run()` while the connection has an open transaction is **undefined behavior**.
     - TM will detect this condition and throw a `LogicException` early if possible.

-6. **Isolation Level and Connection Lifetime Awareness**

-    - Authors must be aware that TM:
-        - may temporarily change the transaction isolation level;
-        - does **not** restore the previous isolation level after completion;

 ---

 ## 5. ErrorClassifier Contract